RxLaboratory/RxDocs/src-colors/docs/C-perception.md

 The cones are the effective cells in the reception of the more intense lights; they activate only starting from an intensity of 10 photons per second.
 Divided into three different types, they are able to capture rays over a wider range of frequencies; this division into three types also allows the *hue* of the light to be interpreted: the nervous system can compare the intensities on the three different types of cones and deduce a hue.

 ![](img/retina-absorption.svg)

+The cones are mainly present in the center of the retina, while the rods are more on the periphery: we perceive colors better in the center of the image, but the eye is more sensitive to variations in contrast at the periphery, as well as in dim lights.

 ## C.2 - The nervous system